strato-net/strato-platform/smd-ui/README.md

 In production we run SMD in docker as part of STRATO node (see Dockerfile, docker-run.sh, strato-platform/docker-compose.tpl.yml and github.com/blockapps/strato-getting-started)

 # Run for local development

+Pre-requisites:

+- Node v8.15
+- Python (dependency for some NPM modules)

 To run react dev server locally with all features enabled go through the steps:

 1. Run STRATO node normally on your localhost (say, localhost:8080):